Graphene Flagship Events

 The Graphene Flagship organises a variety of events for researchers, industry and early career researchers in order to inspire you to engage in better research, innovation and collaboration.
 The project is also represented at external tradeshows and exhibitions.

 This workshop was held on 15-16 August, in the Natural History Museum, in Copenhagen, Denmark.
 The purpose of the EU-Korea workshop was to exchange experiences, practices, and ideas related to the current and emerging topics associated with the basic chemistry approach, materials synthesis, application development and commercialisation for graphene and related 2D materials.
-In addition, the aim of this workshop was to explore further possibilities for collaborative research opportunities between researchers in Europe and Korea.

 After its successful inaugural session at Graphene Week 2015, the Women in Graphene session has been expanded to include talks by invited speakers followed by a discussion and networking event.